story16014

 The head grunt steps forward, their hands balled into fists.

 ??
-You idiot, he's the one who -
+This creep is the one who -

 MT B13, right?